WijnieJs/WijnieJs/README.md

 - 👋 Hi, I’m @WijnieJs
 - 👀 I’m a real technology lover.
 - 🌱 I am interrested and want too learn everyting.
 For now my main focus is on JavaScript
-- 💞️ I’m looking to collaborate on ...Projects that inspire me, the best perfomance is when je feel some emotional unitiy with the project.
+- 💞️ I’m looking to collaborate on ...Projects that inspire me, the best perfomance is when we feel some emotional unitiy with the project.
 - 📫 How to reach me ... wijniejs@gmail.com